superman11111111/allstar/README.md

 ### ToDo:

+* Implement animation for good boy points

+### DONE:

+* implement command line solution
+* Change x and y axis
-* Fix obstacle ignore problem
+* Fix obstacle problem

 ### How does A* work?